ioos/nosofs-NCO/README.md

 ## Gotchas

+### FVCOM based models will abort with little or no information when encountering a problem in the namelist
+The output log file will only show the "FVCOM" text graphics header.
+Solution: Run the model with a single core so the error is output to the log.
+Then make the required fix to the namelist file or template.

 ### FVCOM based models hang when using HyperThreads on EC2 instances.
 Solution: Either disable HyperThreads or use non-default mpirun bindings.